 Why Should We Train Our Dog?

-Having a dog is not enough; you must also take on the responsibility of training it.
+Getting your dog home is the first step; you must also take on the responsibility of raising and training it.
 Early training gives your dog confidence, develops the human-animal link, and provides cerebral stimulation.
 It’s never too late to begin dog training.

-Dogs with nervousness and timid temperaments benefit from training.
-If we teach our four-legged family fundamental manners, we will be able to converse with them.
+Dogs with nervousness and timid temperament benefit from training.
+If we teach our four-legged friend the basic fundamental manners, we will be able to converse with them.
 When they follow our demands or instructions, it feels like a victory.
 It also fosters a strong link between you and your pet and brings us closer together.

 Mental stimulation is as necessary for your dog as everyday physical activity.
 Mental stimulation is vital to keep your dog occupied if they are unable to exercise due to an injury or after surgery.